How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 - Edge cases you haven’t thought of

-- I’ve been stuck on locked-down corporate servers without jq
+- You can get stuck on locked-down corporate servers without jq

-- I’ve had production emergencies requiring immediate config changes
+- Production emergencies can require immediate config changes

 - Sometimes security policies make installing tools take weeks

-Expand your knowledge with Git Hooks and Automation: From Shell Hooks to a Go Webhook Server
+Expand your knowledge with AWS Security Audit: From AWS CLI to a Go Security Scanner

-At 2 AM on January 15, 2024, I got paged.
-Our payment processing service was down.
-The root cause: a Kubernetes ConfigMap with incorrect API endpoints pointing to our old payment provider instead of the new one we’d migrated to that evening.
+Picture a production emergency: a payment processing service is down.
+The root cause is a Kubernetes ConfigMap with incorrect API endpoints, still pointing to the old payment provider instead of the new one migrated to earlier.

-The fix was simple - update one JSON value in the ConfigMap:
+The fix is simple - update one JSON value in the ConfigMap:

 {